variantstudios/wisdomwaysacupuncture.com/_posts/2018-03-15-ready-set---wood-season-tips-for-keeping-your-liver-happy-this-spring.md

 layout: post
 ---

-&nbsp;
 {: .present-before-paste}

-***“And the day came, when the risk it took to stay tight in a bud, became more painful than the risk it took to blossom” &nbsp; – Ana&iuml;s Nin***
+***“And the day came, when the risk it took to stay tight in a bud, became more painful than the risk it took to blossom”   – Anaïs Nin***
 {: .green_message.present-before-paste}

 Looking out my window, I see a flat watercolor blend of dull browns and grays— for most members of the plant kingdom, dormancy is still the order of the day.